 - LUT this option allows the selection of a LUT file from the computer.
-See details below about how to automate selection of ALEXA LUTs based on the Exposure Index of the clip being processed. - CDL this option will apply a look based on CDL metadata that is stored with the clip. - Pre/CDL/Post this option will apply the Pre LUT, CDL, and Post LUT that can be set on the clip using Review. - Camera Look this option will apply any embedded look data that was set in the camera from ALEXA ARRIRAW or VariCam 35 VRAW.
+See details below about how to automate selection of ALEXA LUTs based on the Exposure Index of the clip being processed. - CDL this option will apply a look based on CDL metadata that is stored with the clip. - Pre/CDL/Post this option will apply the Pre LUT, CDL, and Post LUT that can be set on the clip using Review. - Live Look this option will apply the Live Look that is stored with the clip.
+A Live Look can be set on a clip using either Review from the Live Looks panel, or from Library->Edit Metadata->Clip Info->Live Look. - Camera Look this option will apply any embedded look data that was set in the camera from ALEXA ARRIRAW or VariCam 35 VRAW.